Global stocks dip on U.S. tax doubts

 A global economic expansion is seen buoying both U.S. and European company earnings this year, with both markets enjoying earnings growth in the third quarter.

-The 10-year U.S. Treasuries yield US10YT=RR rose to 2.3753 percent, while German government bond yields climbed to their highest level in over a week as euro zone bonds sold off across the board for a second consecutive day.
+The 10-year U.S. Treasuries yield US10YT=RR rose to 2.3700 percent, while German government bond yields climbed to their highest level in over a week as euro zone bonds sold off across the board for a second consecutive day. [nL8N1NG2CR]

 The yield on Germany’s 10-year government bond DE10YT=TWEB, the benchmark for the bloc, hit 0.40 percent for the first time since Oct.
 27.